Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 However, in such a case where Mr. Jones is neither a Trustee nor a Protector, the court might opt to employ the Doctrine of Disbelief.
 The court might rule, according to the doctrine, that it was not believable that Mr. Jones would gift $7,500,000 (over 93% of his liquid assets at the time of the transfer) to an entity that was located out of Mr. Jones’s home country, that Mr. Jones neither owned nor controlled.
 Therefore the court might presume that Mr. Jones does in fact have control of the Trustee (thus transferring the burden of proof to Mr. Jones to prove that he has no control of the Trustee) and order Mr. Jones to have the assets repatriated.
 If this presumption is not effectively overcome, and Mr. Jones really does not have control of the Trustee, Mr. Jones will find himself in a very precarious position wherein the court can hold him in contempt until the assets are repatriated – such repatriation being completely up to the discretion of a foreign trustee!

-While there are effective legal remedies available to counter a contempt charge of this nature (like, for example, full compliance with any paperwork that the court requests you to sign ordering the trustee to repatriate assets, etc. – see our comments on the Anderson case), nobody wants to spend any time in jail, for contempt or otherwise.
+While there are effective legal remedies available to counter a contempt charge of this nature (like, for example, full compliance with any paperwork ordering the trustee to repatriate assets that the court requests you to sign), nobody wants to spend any time in jail, for contempt or otherwise.

-This scenario illustrates the importance of careful documentation of all relationships and transactions with an offshore entity.
+This scenario illustrates the importance of careful documentation of all relationships and transactions with any structure or entity utilized for business, estate planning, or asset protection purposes.
 Loan agreements (if paid according to the terms of the agreement), sales at market value, fair exchanges, and donations of reasonable percentages of a person’s wealth for charitable purposes are standard fare and are very much believable.
 Outright gifts of a very large percentage of one’s assets, on the other hand, especially if creditors or other parties have a vested interest in the assets, are far less likely to stand up to legal scrutiny.

-To avail yourself of fully legitimate and believable asset protection, and enjoy the benefits of internationalizing your financial interests, contact WIL, or become a client now for the low price of only $950.
+To avail yourself of fully legitimate and believable asset protection, and enjoy the benefits of internationalizing your financial interests, contact us to schedule a consultation.

-In our 12 March 2004 Asset Protection Commentary entitled “Beware Reporting Requirements” we discussed various IRS and Treasury reporting requirements relative to offshore accounts for U.S. citizens.
+In an earlier Asset Protection Comment entitled “Beware Reporting Requirements” we discussed various IRS and Treasury reporting requirements relative to foreign accounts for U.S. citizens.
 Further details and specifics can be found directly on the IRS’s website here.

-In a still earlier article, we had mentioned that many, many offshore asset protection vehicles exist that trigger reporting requirements and that such requirements compromise your privacy and as such effectively eliminate your first line of financial defense.
-Personal offshore bank and brokerage accounts, controlled foreign corporations, and traditional offshore asset protection trusts all fall under this category.
+In a still earlier comment, we had mentioned that many, many asset protection vehicles exist that trigger reporting requirements and that such requirements compromise your privacy and as such effectively eliminate your first line of financial defense.
+Personal foreign bank and brokerage accounts, controlled foreign corporations, and traditional offshore asset protection trusts all fall under this category.

 Form TDF 90-22.1 filings can also be made available by court order in the event of a lawsuit, e.g., a family court style divorce suit filed by a disenchanted and vengeful spouse, or a suit for unlawful termination of employment by an incompetent but angry ex-employee, etc. But these are only the so-called “lawful” uses of the information on the reporting forms.

-To learn how to take advantage of cutting edge asset protection techniques and put this type of relationship to work for you, contact Wealth International, Ltd. immediately.
+To learn how to take advantage of cutting edge asset protection techniques, contact Wealth International, Ltd. immediately.

-Several jurisdictions have either already implemented legislation allowing for the registration of private foundations, or are in the process of implementing such legislatiton, e.g., Liechtenstein, Luxembourg, Austria, Panama, Gibraltar, Bahamas, Netherlands Antilles, and St. Kitts (see this article – free registration required).
+Several jurisdictions have either already implemented legislation allowing for the registration of private foundations, or are in the process of implementing such legislatiton, e.g., Liechtenstein, Luxembourg, Austria, Panama, Gibraltar, Bahamas, Netherlands Antilles, the Seychelles, and St. Kitts.

-Liechtenstein popularized the use of Foundations for asset protection, tax, and estate planning purposes with their “Stiftung”, with legislation dating as early as the Law on Persons and Companies of January 20, 1926.
+Liechtenstein popularized the use of Foundations for asset protection, tax, and estate planning purposes with their “Stiftung,” with legislation dating as early as the Law on Persons and Companies of January 20, 1926.
 Panama followed suit with a much less expensive and rather more flexible version in 1995.
-Not wanting to miss out on the opportunity to boost government revenues in their small economies, other traditional offshore jurisdictions are now coming on board as well.
+Not wanting to miss out on the opportunity to boost government revenues in their small economies, other traditional asset haven jurisdictions are now coming on board as well.

 Foundations differ from ordinary trusts in that there is often not a particular specified beneficiary, but rather a specific purpose for which the Foundation is established to promote – although many jurisdictions now allow for the establishment of “purpose trusts,” which are more similar to Foundations.